 Mentors do not need to be extension agents, educators, or communicators with Sea Grant or the Cooperative Extension program.
 However, they can be a great resource for connections to potential mentors.

 VASG can provide assistance to applicants in identifying potential mentors, discussing the mentor’s roles and responsibilities, and answering questions regarding the goals of the fellow-mentor relationship.

-Contingent upon available federal funding, fellowships are available for up to two years for master’s, J.D., and Ph.D. students.
-The fellowship provides an award of up to $40,000 per year to support the student’s academic expenses.
-The start date for the fellowship is September 1, 2022.
-VASG expects to fund up to eight fellowships for the 2022–2024 academic years.
+Contingent upon available federal funding, fellowships are available for up to two years, and provide an award of up to $40,000 per year to support the student’s academic expenses.
+The start date for the fellowship is September 1, 2024.
+VASG expects to fund up to eight fellowships for the 2024–2026 academic years.